Back to All Events

 Susie’s magical, small scale, mixed media pieces evoke an otherworldly sensibility.
 She uses vintage post cards reconfigured and embellished with pen, ink and other creatively sourced ingredients.
 Her self proclaimed love of “shiny objects” becomes evident as you peruse her work.
 Intricate designs with great attention to detail allow us to visit the sensitive space that is Susie’s inner world.

-A resident of Wolfboro NH, Susie is a musician with the Laurie Berkner Band, Artist and RN, with a love of Brazilian music, dance, shiny objects!, animals, friends, family and SHOES!
+A resident of Wolfeboro NH and NYC, Susie is a musician with the Laurie Berkner Band, Artist and RN, with a love of Brazilian music, dance, shiny objects!, animals, friends, family and SHOES! @susulampertart

 Fawn with Buddha